tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 * Good for employers: employers who invest in employee learning do better: https://www.guild.com/why-now/
 * Good for employees: a positive vision of social media and professional networking

+*Note: yes I am aware that LinkedIn Learning is a thing but it's somewhat marginalized.
+It's not in the app navigation and I never see it in my feed.
+This is a vision for all of LinkedIn, that includes LinkedIn Learning but is more than just that*.

 ### 3.2 How This Comes to Life